maxime-delobel/maxime-delobel.github.io/_posts/2025-07-04-HTB-TwoMillion.md

     Nmap done: 1 IP address (1 host up) scanned in 16.03 seconds
 </pre>

-<p>We can see we have an ssh service running as wel as a nginx webserver.
+<p>We can see we have an ssh service running as well as a nginx webserver.
 We can also see that there is a redirect to http://2million.htb.
-Therfore we need to add this to our hosts file (sudo vim /etc/hosts)</p>
+Therefore we need to add this to our hosts file (sudo vim /etc/hosts)</p>

 <p>After adding the domainname to the hostfile.
 I run the nmap scan again to see if we get more data:</p>
 <pre>